ICESAT-2HackWeek/preliminary/_episodes/03-conda-basics.md

 ### Python Software

 Python software is distributed as a series of *libraries* that are called within your code to perform certain tasks.
 There are many different collections, or *distributions* of Python software.
 Generally you install a specific distribution of Python and then add additional libraries as you need them.
 There are also several different *versions* of Python.
-The two main versions right now are 2.7 and 3.6.
-Some libraries only work with specific versions of Pytho
+The two main versions right now are 2.7 and 3.7, although Python 2.7 will not be supported past 2020.
+Some libraries only work with specific versions of Python.

 So even though Python is one of the most adaptable, easy-to-use software systems, you can see there are still complexities to work out and potential challenges when delivering content to a large group.
 Therefore we have a number of different ways that we are trying to simplify this process to maximize your learning during the hackweek.